milozg/time-capsule-webapp/README.md

 # Time Capsule WebApp

-A fun app to send a message, forget about it, and then hear from yourself, or others in 5 years (or any user chosen time frame)!
+A fun app to send a message, forget about it, and then hear from yourself or others in 5 years (or any user chosen time frame)!

 ---